okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 ### Best practises to organize your CloudFormation templates

 1. How to organise templates: you can have a layered architecture (horizontal layers) vs service oriented architecture (vertical layers).
+2. Use cross stack references eg. to reference a VPC or subnet